CatalystCode/bedrock-end-to-end-dx/README.md

 $ spk service create-pipeline discovery-service -n discovery-service-ci
 ```

-which uses the Azure Devops credentials he established when he ran `init` to create a pipeline that will automatically build the `discovery-service` microservice on each commit to a container that is then pushed to Azure Container Registry.
+which uses the Azure Devops credentials he established when he ran `init` to create a pipeline that will automatically build the `discovery-service` microservice on each commit to a container that is then pushed to Azure Container Registry with an Azure Devops Pipeline called `discovery-service-ci

 With all of this setup, Dag commits the files that `spk` created and pushes them to his monorepo: